yumesmile/getting-started/STMicroelectronics/STM32L4_L4+/readme.md

 The cloned repo contains a setup script that installs and configures the required tools.
 If you installed these tools in another tutorial in the getting started guide, you don't need to do it again.

-> Note: The setup script installs the following tools used in this guide:
+> Note: The setup script installs the following tools:
 > * [CMake](https://cmake.org): Build
 > * [ARM GCC](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm): Compile
 > * [Termite](https://www.compuphase.com/software_termite.htm): Monitor serial port output for connected devices